+- B) Voting Membership:

 - 1) EAB Representative

 - 2) Surfrider Representative

 - 3) Coastal Fund Representative

 - 4) ASRC Chairperson

 - 5) ASRC Vice-Chairperson

 - 6) ASRC Special Events Coordinator

 - 7) ASRC Outreach Chair

 - 8) Any student present at 3 (three) or more meetings

-C) Non Voting Membership
+- C) Non Voting Membership

 - 1) A.S.
 Advisor

 - 2) A.S.
 Executive Director

-- 3) 1 Leg.
-Council Representative
+- 3) One (1) Legislative Council Representative

 - 4) A.S.
 President

 - 5) A.S.
 Attorney General

 - 6) A.S.
 Controller(s)

+- D) Selection and Term of Office:

 - 1) The EAB, Surfrider, and Coastal Fund representatives shall each be selected and approved within their respective organizations, then nominated by the A.S.
-President, with final approval by the Legislative Council for term of one (1) academic year. - 2) The Recycling Program Committee Chairperson, Vice-Chairperson, Community Service Chair, Education Chair, Current Affairs Chair, and Outreach Chair shall be recommended to the A.S.
+President, with final approval by the Legislative Council for term of one (1) academic year.

+- 2) The Recycling Program Committee Chairperson, Vice-Chairperson, Community Service Chair, Education Chair, Current Affairs Chair, and Outreach Chair shall be recommended to the A.S.
 Committee on Committees by ASRC's voting members, then nominated by the A.S.
-President, with final approval by the Legislative Council for a term of one (1) academic year. - 3) If a returning chair is available and willing, the ASRC Chairperson should be a returning member. - 4) The one (1) Legislative Council Representative shall be nominated by the Internal Vice-President and approved by the Legislative council for the term of one (1) academic year.
+President, with final approval by the Legislative Council for a term of one (1) academic year.

+- 3) If a returning chair is available and willing, the ASRC Chairperson should be a returning member.

+- 4) The one (1) Legislative Council Representative shall be nominated by the Internal Vice-President and approved by the Legislative council for the term of one (1) academic year.